Bringing Everything Together

 Nel frattempo โ†’ Meanwhile (Parallel event)

-Quella sera โ†’ That evening (Specific moment)
+Quella sera โ†’ That evening (Specific time)

-Poco dopo โ†’ Shortly after (Quick succession)
+Poco dopo โ†’ Shortly after (Short time later)

 Molti anni dopo โ†’ Many years later (Big time jump)